-Pope Francis Reiterates Support For Public Breastfeeding
+Pope Francis Reiterates Support For Public Breast-Feeding

 "And if your children are crying because they are hungry, the Pope told the mothers present, then go ahead and feed them, just as Mary breastfed Jesus."

-This is not the first time the leader of the Catholic Church has expressed support for women who are breastfeeding.
+This is not the first time the leader of the Catholic Church has expressed support for women who are breast-feeding.

 As The Washington Post reported: